aweinstock314/power/README.md

 Currently has no authentication/DoS mitigation (it's supposed to heat up the CPU of the server it's running on)

+## Running a local copy

+Clone this repo, then run `cargo run --release`

 ## Usage from Python
 ```
 >>> import requests